nxhduong/NITWCustomSpeechMod/README.md

 ## Installation and usage
 - Build the plug-in from source with `dotnet build`, or download the pre-built one if available
 - Put this plug-in folder inside `<GAME_ROOT_DIRECTORY>\BepInEx\plugins`
 - Run the game to test whether this plug-in is working correctly.
-The default trigger key is `j`
+The default key for displaying and advancing custom speech bubbles (trigger key) is `j`
 - Quotes and trigger key for quotes can be configured by modifying respective entries in `<GAME_ROOT_DIRECTORY>\BepInEx\config\nxhd.nitwcustomspeechmod.cfg`.
 Individual quotes should be separated by `;`, and trigger key should be in `lowercase`
 - Errors, if there are any, are logged in `<GAME_ROOT_DIRECTORY>\BepInEx\LogOutput.log`.
 ## Tools used during plugin development